Layout of the existing facility

-- Replacing and re-configuring the timber trestle portion of the dock with a new concrete and steel trestle
+- Replacing the existing timber trestle portion of the dock with a new concrete and steel trestle

-- Replacing the vehicle transfer span and the overhead loading structures of Slip 3;
+- Replacing the vehicle transfer span and the overhead loading structures of the northernmost slip

-- Replacing the passenger-only ferry facility on southern edge of Colman Dock with local funding from King County
+- Replacing the King County Water Taxi facility on the south edge of Colman Dock with local funding from King County

-The new Seattle Multimodal Terminal at Colman Dock will improve safety by addressing safety concerns related to seismic vulnerability and conflicts between vehicle, bicycles and pedestrians.
-While avoidance and minimization of new overwater coverage was a key goal of the project, the new facility will increase the overwater footprint by approximately 5,200ft2 Mitigation for this increase in overwater coverage would include restoration of equivalent ecological functions in Elliott Bay or elsewhere in Puget Sound.
+*While avoidance and minimization of new overwater coverage was a key goal of the project, the new facility will increase the overwater footprint by approximately 5,200 square feet.
+Mitigation for this increase in overwater coverage will be achieved by removing overwater coverage from a neighboring pier owned by WSDOT.

-- Ensure that the Colman Dock facility can continue to provide, safe, reliable and efficient ferry service between Seattle and communities in Kitsap County and the Olympic Peninsula
+- Ensure that the Colman Dock facility can continue to provide safe and reliable ferry service between Seattle and communities in Kitsap County and the Olympic Peninsula

-- Improve existing pedestrian connections to local transit service;
+- Improve pedestrian circulation, connections to Alaskan Way and accessibility

-- Remove large quantities of creosote-treated timber piles from Elliott Bay;
+- Remove 7,400 tons of creosote-treated timber piles from Elliott Bay

 - Provide opportunities for remediation of contaminated sediments